Examples of individualism in a Sentence

 a society that believes strongly in individualism

 He was respected for his self-reliance and individualism.

-Learn More About INDIVIDUALISM
+Learn More about individualism

-Seen & Heard
+Seen and Heard

 What made you want to look up individualism?
 Please tell us where you read or heard it (including the quote, if possible).